 Before beginning her writing career, Laura was a partner in a Chicago law firm, specializing in medical malpractice defense and entertainment law.
-In 2001 she joined Loyola University Chicago School of Law and has taught Advanced Litigation Writing and International Criminal Law, among others.
+In 2001 she joined Loyola University Chicago School of Law and taught Advanced Litigation Writing and International Criminal Law, among others.

 Laura began her writing career in women’s fiction and soon turned to mystery/thriller.
 Her first book, Burning the Map, was voted as one of the best books of the year by Barnes and Noble.com.
 Booklist declared “Caldwell is one of the most talented and inventive … writers around,” after the release of The Year of Living Famously and The Night I Got Lucky.
 The release of her trilogy in 2009 received critical acclaim and nominations for prestigious industry awards.